Andrée Blouin: Activism

 Andrée Blouin credits the untimely death of her young son as her primary motivation for becoming a political activist later in life.
 Her son's death from malaria could have been prevented with the right medication; however, because of his African ancestry, he was denied the proper medical treatment.
-More specifically, since Andreé Blouin was classified as “metisse,” or “mixed” because of her African mother and European father, this label was put on her son as well, making it impossible for him to get the malaria treatment.
+More specifically, since Andreé Blouin was classified as "metisse" or "mixed" because of her African mother and European father, this label was put on her son as well, making it impossible for him to get the malaria treatment.
 Her son was ¾ white and both she and her son were French citizens, but they were both treated unjustly because of their blackness.
 This devastating and racist experience is a potential catalyst for her interest in activism.
 Blouin launched a campaign against the Quinine Law that prohibited individuals of African ancestry in French Equatorial Africa from receiving appropriate medication to treat malaria.

 In the 1950s, she left her new husband and her daughter to travel to Guinea to support the country's independence movement.
 Blouin joined Sékou Touré, the leader of the Guinean Democratic Party, in the fight for independence from France.
-Blouin drove all over the country with members of his party, “organizing rallies and delivering speeches calling for independence.”
+Blouin drove all over the country with members of his party, "organizing rallies and delivering speeches calling for independence."
 In 1958, Guinea was the sole French territory to choose independence.
-Through her work with Touré, she met many other activists, such as Prime Minister Kwame Nkrumah of Ghana and Félix Houphouet-Boigny, who “would lead Ivory Coast for more than three decades.”
+Through her work with Touré, she met many other activists, such as Prime Minister Kwame Nkrumah of Ghana and Félix Houphouet-Boigny of Ivory Coast.

 After being expelled from Guinea by French President Charles de Gaulle for her political activism, she returned to Central Africa to support the struggle for independence from France.
 She organized and mobilized women for the Parti Solidaire Africain, (PSA) an organization from Belgian Congo whose goal was freeing Africa from colonial rule.
 Blouin described how after one month in May 1960, she enrolled 45,000 members in the PSA.
 Some of the preoccupations that the platform reflected were the following: